This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Forgetting to Check Soil PH

-- Test soil early during fall preparation.
+- Test soil pH every few years during fall garden setup

 Not Providing Adequate Support